yoonlight/APCGAN-AttuNet/README.md

 ## Run Order:
+### First, setup the environment on your PC.
-1. Create the environment in your terminal:
+ Create the environment in your terminal:
 ```python
 conda env create -f environment.yml
 ```